 Craft your message

 What is your value proposition?
 This is the message that tells people clearly why they should notice you, take action, and do business with you.
 It speaks to your target audience, your differentiators, and your benefits.
-Why choose you?
+Why you?

 What do you want people to do as a result of your digital marketing efforts?
 Do you provide a service that you want them to use?
 Do you want them to purchase a product?
 Do you want them to join your organization or donate to your cause?
 Are you building awareness for your brand?